mathster101/PythonTunnel/README.md

 ## Notes

-- Must be run with sufficient privileges to create TUN devices (typically root)
+- Must be run with sufficient privileges to create TUN devices (root)
 - The `Neo` module handles the underlying communication protocol
 - Default subnet mask is /24 (255.255.255.0)
 - Use Ctrl+C to gracefully shut down the tunnel